 Make a vegan pastry cream (custard) within 10 minutes with this very easy recipe!
-It includes only 4 ingredients that you probably already have on hand and it makes for the BEST sweet vanilla-flavored sauce for tarts, fruit crumbles, cakes and donuts.
+It includes only 4 ingredients that you probably already have on hand and it makes for the BEST sweet vanilla-flavored sauce to serve with a fruit tart, vegan rhubarb crumble, zesty vegan chocolate cake and vegan apple cinnamon donuts!

-I should have made my own vegan custard a long time ago, it is truly an amazing recipe!
-It comes together in minutes (yes, really), it is made using only 4 basic ingredients you probably already have (plus some turmeric if you want it more yellow) and it is healthier than a classic custard recipe.
+It is truly an amazing recipe: comes together in minutes, made using only 4 basic ingredients you probably already have and it is healthier than a classic custard recipe.

 Let me know if you gave it a try! ❤️